 Cisco offers stackable Cisco Catalyst 9300 Series Switch models that support 10-, 5-, 2.5-, and 1-Gbps and 100-Mbps interfaces.
 This dense solution will allow a single stack of eight units to support up to 384 ports, connected using the industry’s highest stack bandwidth, Cisco StackWise

 ), Power over Ethernet Plus (PoE+), and Power over Ethernet (PoE).
+It should be noted that 802.3bt is the standard.
 You can find other options at

 Q. What are the options for site survey for Cisco Catalyst 9100 deployment?

 A. Customers can choose third-party planning and site survey tools for initial deployments.
 In addition, Cisco Catalyst 9100 Access Points are capable of running the Catalyst 9800 as a virtual wireless controller function embedded on the access point.
-This deployment option supports an internal Dynamic Host Configuration Protocol (DHCP) server, which enables an access point to be used for a site survey.
+Embedded Wireless Controller is not an available option for Catalyst 9136, 9162, 9164 and 9166 Access Points; Cisco provides Site Survey mode for the Wi-Fi 6E APs.

 Q. Will the existing brackets for the Aironet APs work with the Catalyst 9100 APs?